-A Promise Keeper understands his authentic identity in Christ and lives in unequivocal integrity through Christ.
-He understands that Jesus calls him to be His hands and feet.
-He actively gives of his time and resources and purposefully lifts up the leadership of the church and his nation in prayer.
+A Promise Keeper understands that Jesus calls him to be His hands and feet, serving others with integrity.
+He purposely lifts up the leadership of the church and his nation in prayer.

 All the believers were one in heart and mind.
 No one claimed that any of their possessions was their own, but they shared everything they had.
 33 With great power the apostles continued to testify to the resurrection of the Lord Jesus.
 And God’s grace was so powerfully at work in them all 34 that there were no needy persons among them.
 For from time to time those who owned land or houses sold them, brought the money from the sales 35 and put it at the apostles’ feet, and it was distributed to anyone who had need.
 36 Joseph, a Levite from Cyprus, whom the apostles called Barnabas (which means “son of encouragement”), 37 sold a field he owned and brought the money and put it at the apostles’ feet.